 1. The following is a list of minimum kit that every rider is required to carry for the duration of the event:

-⦁ Basic first aid kit - this includes bandages, antiseptic/sterile wipes, medication for any condition that a rider is prescribed to be on.
+⦁ Basic first aid kit - this includes bandages, antiseptic/sterile wipes, medication for any condition that a rider is prescribed to be one.

-2. In addition on unsupported multi day events such as the Seven Valleys, Pennine 500 or Source to Sea Trail must have a suitable sleeping system and / or emergency (survival) blanket.
+⦁ In addition on unsupported multi day events such as the Calder Divide Trail, Seven Valleys, Pennine 500 or Source to Sea Trail must have a suitable sleeping system and / or emergency (survival) blanket.

-3. Riders must ensure their bikes are in sound mechanical order and are suitable for riding on ‘off-road’ terrain that consists of mud, rock, gravel, grass, bedrock and cobbles.
+3. Riders must ensure their bikes are in sound mechanical order, serviced to a professional standard and with brakes that are fully functional and as such the bike as a whole is suitable for riding on ‘off-road’ terrain that consists of mud, rock, gravel, grass, bedrock and cobbles.

 5. The route we use is predominantly along public bridleways, causeways and greenways across fields and moors and therefore riders are advised to take due care in the vicinity of cows with calves, horses and other animals.
 All farm gates must be closed after use.